-- Follow the directions in the section called "Software Stacks (AMIs)" to register a software stack. - 2.
-For AMI ID, enter the AMI ID of the output image built in Run Image Builder image pipeline.
+- 1. Follow the directions in the section called "Software Stacks (AMIs)" to register a software stack. - For AMI ID, enter the AMI ID of the output image built in the section called "Run Image Builder image pipeline".

 Administrator guide

 This administrator guide provides additional instructions for a technical audience on how to further customize and integrate with the Research and Engineering Studio on AWS product.